tmokmss/dify-on-aws-cdk/README.md

 ```

 ## License
 All the code in this repository is MIT-licensed.
-However, you should also check [the license of Dify](https://github.com/langgenius/dify/blob/main/LICENSE).
+However, you should also check [Dify's license](https://github.com/langgenius/dify/blob/main/LICENSE).

 ## Acknowledgement
-This CDK code is heavily inspired from [dify-aws-terraform](https://github.com/sonodar/dify-aws-terraform).
+This CDK code is heavily inspired by [dify-aws-terraform](https://github.com/sonodar/dify-aws-terraform).